ASCS Doctors Join Forces with University of Washington Physicians to Treat Gorilla with Leg Injury

 For more on this exciting story, please visit the Woodland Park Zoo’s blog.

-Posted November 15, 2017 by Animal Surgical in ASCS News with No Comments
+Posted November 15, 2017 by Animal Surgical in ASOC News with No Comments and tagged as gorilla, sound veterinary rehabilitation center, uw sports medicine, woodland park zoo

 Return to Blog